scratcharchive/mountainsort_examples/docs/source/mountainlab/mountainlab.rst

 MountainLab is data processing, sharing and visualization software for scientists.
 It is built around MountainSort, a spike sorting algorithm, but is designed to more generally applicable.

+Developers: Jeremy Magland and Witold Wysota.
+Some of the web components are being developed by Dylan Simon.

 MountainLab is built in layers in order to maintain flexibility and simplicity.
 The bottom layer allows users to run individual processing commands from a Linux terminal.
 The top layers allow cloud-based data processing and sharing of analysis pipelines and results through web browser interfaces.

 Installation